 Know Your Customer

 Instantly verify and authenticate your customer’s identity.
+Wherever they are.

 How Digital ID Verification Works

 Your customer receives a text message link, opening to a real-time session

 Your customer snaps a picture of their photo ID, takes a selfie, and sends them

 The photo ID and selfie are automatically compared and a match is verified